kockahonza/haskell_fractals/README.md

 - [gloss](https://hackage.haskell.org/package/gloss)

 ## Final notes
+The function `main` contains code to generate a lot of fractals, most of which is currently commented out.
+If you want to regenerate any of the ones in the folder `images/` you need to uncomment the right lines and for some also change the parameters of the Fractals.
+The parameters to do so are described in the name of each file.

+The function `showFractal` is mostly useless but if you want to view a `Fractal` with the gloss library you can use the function to do that.

 In the folder `images/InterestingOnes` are my favorite images some of which were generated with code not now present (sorry for the names of those).